Docker Hands-on training#

 && mv /salmon-*/lib/* /usr/lib/

-docker build -t my-image .
+docker build -t demo2 .

 docker images

-verifying that salmon is correctly installed can be done with the following command:
+Verifying that salmon is correctly installed can be done with the following command:

-docker run <my-image> salmon --version
+docker run demo2 salmon --version

 docker run nextflow/rnaseq-nf salmon --version

-File system mounts: Containers run in a completely separate file system and it cannot access the hosting file system by default.
+Containers run in a completely separate file system and it cannot access the hosting file system by default.

-For example, running the following command that is attempting to generate a genome index using the Salmon tool will fail because Salmon cannot access the input file:
+Without linking directories like this, we dont have access to outside files, inside the container.
+I.e. running the following command that is attempting to generate a genome index using the Salmon tool will fail because Salmon cannot access the input file:

-docker run my-image \
+docker run --rm my-image \

-salmon index -t $PWD/data/ggal/transcriptome.fa -i transcript-index
+salmon index -t $PWD/course_content/data/ggal/transcriptome.fa -i transcript-index

 To mount a filesystem within a Docker container, you can use the --volume command-line option when running the container.
 Its argument consists of two fields separated by a colon (:):